Requirements for Aid Eligibility

 The Financial Aid and Scholarships Office will verify your Social Security number with the U.S. Social Security Administration.

-Note: The requirements for satisfactory academic progress for financial aid recipients may differ from the requirements for UC San Diego's minimum progress policy.
+Requirements for satisfactory academic progress for financial aid recipients may differ from the requirements for UC San Diego's minimum progress policy.

 You must maintain progress toward a degree to receive and remain eligible for financial aid.

-This progress includes a 2.0 cumulative GPA and credit for 36 units during the academic year.
+For current undergraduates, this progress includes a 2.0 cumulative GPA and credit for 36 units during the academic year.
 You can't receive more than 8 units of "U" (unsatisfactory) grades.

 Not be in default on federal education loans, or owe any federal grant money to any institution.